 Wolfe’s ensemble of distinguished actors is disadvantaged from the start by his direction.
 Michael Potts (Joe Mott) and David Morse (Larry Slade) fare best.
 Potts navigates the line between charm and anger with hair-raising precision; Morse summons a commanding sense of presence while still suggesting bone-deep weariness.
 Neal Huff (Willie Oban) has some terrific moments, and Tammy Blanchard (Cora) is lovely in her quieter scenes, though she too is saddled with a lot of vulgar schtick.

 Colm Meaney is a good fit for Harry Hope.
-But in Wolfe’s hands, Harry’s big scene where he attempts to leave the bar for the first time in many years—it to be heartbreaking—is played for comedy.
+But in Wolfe’s hands, Harry’s big scene where he attempts to leave the bar for the first time in many years—meant to be heartbreaking—is played for comedy.
 Reg Rogers (Jimmy Tomorrow) and Frank Wood (Cecil Lewis) similarly are undone by playing the humor too broadly, and in addition, Wood is unintelligible much of the time.
 Bill Irwin (Ed Mosher) is awful, frankly, recycling the clownish business he’s famous for in a context that calls for something very different.